sanketmbhujbal/SearchScope/DESIGN.md

 ### 15.3 Pipeline-stage productionization

-- Retrieval layer would be replaced by Glean's connector-aware index spanning 100+ SaaS sources with per-document permissions (§15.2).
+- Retrieval layer would be replaced by connector-aware index spanning 100+ SaaS sources with per-document permissions (§15.2).
 Hybrid fusion remains valid; BM25 and dense signals still apply per-connector.
-- Cross-encoder reranking would need accelerated hardware at Glean's query volume.
+- Cross-encoder reranking would need accelerated hardware at enterprise query volume.
 The model architecture stays identical, the serving infrastructure changes (see §15.4).
-- LTR signal set would extend with real click-through data, dwell time, and Glean's Enterprise Graph signals (co-viewer, co-searcher, team affinity).
+- LTR signal set would extend with real click-through data, dwell time, and real Enterprise Graph signals (co-viewer, co-searcher, team affinity).
 This demo's simulated signals are the scaffolding for those, and Day 7's ablation study already showed the current simulated versions carry close to no real signal at this project's scale, which is itself informative about how much *real* behavioral data would be needed before these features earn their place in a production model.
-- Personalization would run per-employee using Glean's Personal Knowledge Graph (actual interaction history, not simulated role vectors).
+- Personalization would run per-employee using a Personal Knowledge Graph (actual interaction history, not simulated role vectors).
 The role simulation here is the conceptual prototype.
 Day 4's finding (TF-IDF affinity showed real signal for HR, but collapsed for other roles on this general corpus) is direct evidence for why: role signal needs role-labeled interaction data, not just seed keywords against generic content.
 - Domain adaptation would run per-customer at index time: extract vocabulary distribution, update system prompts, optionally fine-tune an adapter on customer query logs.
 - Offline evaluation with TREC judgments shifts to online A/B experiments with interleaving.
 This harness is the pre-launch gate before any online experiment.